‘Ukulele for Intermediates

 G |-2-4-------------|-------------4-2-

-Likewise, minor scales can be played over the same minor chord (A minor scale = Am chord).
-Now learn the relative minor scales to F, G, Bb, A, and D (Dm, Em, Gm, F#m, and Bm).
+Start by learning the relative minor scales to C, F, G, Bb, A, and D (Am, Dm, Em, Gm, F#m, and Bm).

 A |-3-3-3-3-|-3-3-3-3-|-3-3-3-2-|-2-2-2-2-|